DanilChugaev/rollup-ts-template/README.md

 # rollup-ts-template

-A boilerplate code for typescript projects.
-Build with webpack
+A boilerplate code for typescript projects

 ## Contents
   - [Prerequisites](#prerequisites)